Éric Chahi: Career

 After leaving Delphine, Chahi founded Amazing Studio and became one of several designers that were working on Heart of Darkness, a side-scrolling game.
 It suffered numerous delays, and was in development for six years.
-When Infogrames finally published it in 1998, it was negatively received by critics due to its short length and by-then dated graphics, though the graphics of the PlayStation port were praised.

 Chahi disappeared from the game industry for some years but returned to making games with Ubisoft in the 2010s.
 In April 2005 he released a free Game Boy Advance version of Another World.
-It was created in collaboration with a programmer named Cyril Cogordan, who originally started it as a fan project.
+It was created in collaboration with programmer Cyril Cogordan, who originally started it as a fan project.
 It can be played using a GBA flash cartridge or emulator.

 A version of Another World for mobile phones was made with the help of developer Magic Productions and released in 2005.
 On April 14, 2006, Chahi and Magic Productions released an updated PC version of Another World which featured remade graphics and ran on modern versions of Microsoft Windows.
 This HD version was ported to Xbox One, PlayStation 3, PlayStation 4, PS Vita, 3DS and Wii U in June 2014 as a 20th-anniversary edition.

 On June 14, 2010, a trailer for Chahi's new game named From Dust was shown at E3.
-The game was released on July 27, 2011 on Xbox Live Arcade as part of the 2011 Summer of Arcade, is described as a mix between Populous and Black and White.
-It was also released on the PC later on August 17, 2011 and later was released for the Chrome web browser.
+The game was released on July 27, 2011, on Xbox Live Arcade as part of the 2011 Summer of Arcade, is described as a mix between Populous and Black and White.
+It was also released on the PC later on August 17, 2011, and later was released for the Chrome web browser.

 In December 2012, Another World was added to the collection of the New York Museum of Modern Art.

 In November 2014, he made a 3D Interactive Lava Simulator for the Volcano Museum La Cité du Volcan on Réunion Island near Madagascar.

 In 2016, he created the indie video game studio Pixel Reef in Montpellier, France to work on a new title Paper Beast, a title set to be released on PlayStation VR in 2019 and PlayStation 4 in 2020.
 This project came out of the work he did for the Réunion Volcano Museum while studying the island's Piton de la Fournaise volcano for these simulations.
 Chahi started Pixel Reef, along with Sahy and two others after the museum project was finished to work on this game, and as of 2019, the team now numbers 16.